Fractures and Dislocations

 One of the most common wrist fractures is a distal radius fracture.
 The radius is the larger of the two bones of the forearm.
 A fracture of the distal radius occurs when the area of the radius near the wrist breaks, usually from a fall on an outstretched hand.
 There are many different types of radial fractures that occur and it is important to classify the type of fracture because some fractures can be more difficult to treat than others.
 Some fractures can be treated nonsurgically (closed reduction) and need only a splint or cast, or can be treated surgically (open reduction).

-At FORM Ortho, our hand therapists will work closely with your surgeon to determine the right time to initiate therapy and depending on the severity of the fracture, treatment, and level of functioning of the affected arm, your therapist will customize a progressive exercise plan for you to regain range of motion, strength, and restore function.
+At FORM Hand Therapy, our hand therapists will work closely with your surgeon to determine the right time to initiate therapy and depending on the severity of the fracture, treatment, and level of functioning of the affected arm, your therapist will customize a progressive exercise plan for you to regain range of motion, strength, and restore function.

 Stabilizing a finger (phalangeal) fracture is crucial for the initiation of early and effective rehabilitative exercises to restore finger joint function.
 Your therapy plan will depend on where the fracture is located along the finger, the type and severity of the fracture, and if surgery was needed for repair.
 Symptoms of finger fractures include swelling, tenderness or pain, deformity of the finger, and/or difficulty or inability to move a finger.